hunting for meteorites

 Details to note:

-1) Smooth front due to remnant fusion crust.
+1) Smooth front face due to remnant fusion crust.
 The top side is broken and weathered; it has a different, rougher texture.

 4) A large chondrule (light circle) is visible just to the right of the shock vein.